simbo1905/sprint-planning/README.md

 TODO
 ----

-[] If the room times-out check that all the polling players are shutdown  <br/>
+[] If the room times-out ensure that all the polling players are shutdown  <br/>
+[] If the room times-out ensure that all the open websockets are closed  <br/>
 [] Move all logging including websocket activity to the socko logs with writeWebLog() and roll the logs<br/>

 End.